adambechtold/trailhead/README.md

 # ⛰️ Trailhead 🗺️

-Alltrails, Gaia GPS, and even Google Maps provide a huge library of GPS-enabled maps you can use _if you prepare ahead of time._ If you forget to download the trail before you leave the house or you choose a new trail, you're out of luck.
+Alltrails, Gaia GPS, and Google Maps provide a huge library of GPS-enabled maps you can use _if you prepare ahead of time._ If you forget to download the trail before you leave the house or you choose a new trail, you're out of luck.
 I take a picture of the trail map at the trailhead and try to keep track of my progress as I walk, but I often lose my place.

 Trailhead turns any image into a GPS-enabled map: it provides a pin that shows your current location as you walk.